serbinov/battery-calculator/README.md

 1. Open `https://serbinov.github.io/battery-calculator/` in a browser.
 2. Select battery type or chemistry.
 3. Enter capacity (for rechargeables), temperature, active time/current, and sleep time/current.
-4. Click "Calculate" to see results.
+4. Click "Calculate" to see results with and without self-discharge.

 ## Technologies